ibm-hyper-protect/contract-go/SECURITY.md

 **Or, report via email:**

-Contact the project maintainers listed in [MAINTAINERS.md](MAINTAINERS.md) directly with details about the vulnerability.
+Contact the Security maintainers listed in [MAINTAINERS.md](MAINTAINERS.md) directly with details about the vulnerability.

 ### What to Include in Your Report